project-chip/matter.js/docs/MIGRATION_GUIDE_08.md

 * The new Environment concept allows (for node.js) the handling of CLI parameters in parallel to (new) Environment variables and config file to pass in configurations
 * Introducing new High Level Device building API with full support for all Matter 1.1 device types
 * Add Transactionality ...
 Rollback on Exception
+* Add a specification fix for Network Commissioning Cluster
+* Change BLE library (Bleno/Noble) to a more maintained one

 ## TOPICS/DISCUSSIONS/TODOs:
-* Bug: State values that are undefined/optional in State defaults will never be taken over when config is initialized and stay undefined
+* (A) Fix: Dynamic added endpoints do not update root partsList - Greg
+* (A) Missing: Re-Add Session changed callbacks - Greg
-* Missing: multiple nodes duplicate port check missing
+* (B) Missing: multiple nodes duplicate port check missing
-* Missing: Re-Add Session changed callbacks
+* (B) Have BLE package register itself when included- Greg
-* How: add a Controller to environment how?
+* How: add a Controller to environment how? - Ingo: Make CommissioningController Environment aware.
-* How: how add custom cluster servers?
-* Discussion: Discuss and decide matter-node.js re-exports vs not
+* Discussion: Make matter.js peerDep? - Ingo: Try to find out more
-* Discussion: change handlers should also allow async implementations
+* Todo: Greg: change/Observer handlers should also allow async implementations
-* Discussion: act/actAsync to get rid of MaybePromise in some places vs "linter" and have more type safeness?
+* Todo: Greg: act/actAsync to get rid of MaybePromise in some places vs "linter" and have more type safeness?
 (MaybePromise at all?)
 * Discussion: Go over Examples and discuss "convenience" for devs :-)
 * Discussion: async store?
 * Discussion: GHA tests runs? adjust for branch or start PR?